 This area is the richest in Crete in terms of archaeological sites.
 5km east of Heraklion, Knossos is the most important and well known ancient site in Crete, inhabited since Neolithic times and famous for the Palace of Knossos built around 1900 BC.

 Phaistos, the second most important palace-city of Minoan Crete, is about 65 km of Heraklion, while 34 km east of the capital is Malia, the 3rd Minoan place found on Crete.

-Second to size and importance only to the National Archaeological Museum in Athens, Heraklion's outstanding Archaeological Museum is rich in exhibits, including pottery, jewellery, figurines and sarcophagi, as well as the famous frescos from Knossos.
+Second to size and importance only to the National Archaeological Museum in Athens, Heraklion's outstanding Archaeological Museum is rich in exhibits, including pottery, jewellery, figurines and sarcophagi, as well as the famous frescoes from Knossos.

-The Historical Museum of Heraklion deals with the history and folklore of Crete since about 1000 AD, housing among its collections a painting by El Greco, who was born near Heraklion.
+The Historical Museum of Heraklion deals with the history and folklore of Crete since 1000 AD, housing among its collections a painting by El Greco, who was born near Heraklion.
 The area has a number of magnificent Byzantine monasteries while the countryside is strewn with small and larger churches, picturesque chapels and small temples carved inside rocks.

 Hersonissos is well known as one of Crete's liveliest resorts, and there is a wide range of tavernas, shops, cafes, discos and other tourist amenities.
 Its sand and shingle beach offers a wide variety of water sports.
 Nearby on the hillside the villages of Koutouloufari and Piskopiano are quieter and offer visitors a much more relaxed and lower key style of holiday.
-The neighbouring coastal resort of Stalis has beautiful sandy beaches and a rather laid back atmosphere.
+The neighbouring coastal resort of Stalis has sandy beaches and a rather laid-back atmosphere.
 There is a wide choice of nightlife in Heronissos and Stalis.

 Where to visit